ayushgarg70/Transformer/README.md

 # Output
-The transformer.py script outputs a file 'points.csv' To visulaize the points run:
+The transformer.py script outputs a file 'points.csv' To visualize the points, run:
 > **python visualization.py**

 Note: matplotlib must be installed for visualization.py to run